noi-techpark/odh-docs/source/applist.rst

 Production Stage
 ----------------

 * https://www.suedtirol.info.
-This website uses data from the :ref:`tourism-datasets` to display events in the region of South Tyrol and other useful information to help tourists organise their holiday in South Tyrol.
+This portal uses the data extracted from the :ref:`tourism-datasets` to display events in the region of South Tyrol and other useful information to help tourists organise their holiday in South Tyrol, including points of interest, excursions, hikes, historical background, products, landscape, and so on.

 * South Tyrol Guide, the official smartphone app for exploring and experiencing South Tyrol, available for both `Android
   <https://play.google.com/store/apps/details?id=com.suedtirol.android>`_
   and `iPhone
   <https://itunes.apple.com/us/app/s%C3%BCdtirol-mobile-guide/id339011586?mt=8>`_
   mobile devices.
+This app offers all the functionalities of the above-mentioned web site, plus the ability to locate events, points of interest and the like near your current position.

 Beta Stage Apps